agporto/BioEncoder/README.md

 # BioEncoder

-BioEncoder is an toolkit that leverages supervised metric learning to i) learn features from images, ii) enhance biological image classification, annd iii) identify the feature most relevant to classification.
-Designed for diverse and complex datasets, the package and the available metric losses can handles unbalanced classes and subtle phenotypic differences more effectively than non-metric approaches.
-The package includes data loaders, custom augmentation techniques, hyperparameter tuning through YAML configuration files, and rich model visualizations, providing a comprehensive solution for high-throughput analysis of biological images.
+BioEncoder is a toolkit for supervised metric learning to i) learn and extract features from images, ii) enhance biological image classification, and iii) identify the features most relevant to classification.
+Designed for diverse and complex datasets, the package and the available metric losses can handle unbalanced classes and subtle phenotypic differences more effectively than non-metric approaches.
+The package includes taxon-agnostic data loaders, custom augmentation techniques, hyperparameter tuning through YAML configuration files, and rich model visualizations, providing a comprehensive solution for high-throughput analysis of biological images.

 Preprint on BioRxiv: [https://doi.org/10.1101/2024.04.03.587987]( https://doi.org/10.1101/2024.04.03.587987)